Automattic/wc-calypso-bridge/README.md

 Clicking the "I'm Done Setting Up" button on the Setup Checklist page will mark the option `atomic-ecommerce-setup-checklist-complete` as true.
 If you need to access this page again, you can update this in your database or temporarily add the following to your plugin file:

 `update_option( 'atomic-ecommerce-setup-checklist-complete', false );`

+If you would like to skip all of the above, [just download this gist](https://gist.github.com/timmyc/72061e99f2e6893a94845ba93e6db6ca) as a plugin and activate it :).

 #### Calypsoify Param
 Adding the Calypsoify param `calypsoify=1` to the URL will Calypsoify any WooCommerce or WC Calypso Bridge route once the above dependencies have been met.